core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

            ]
     ]
 ~~~~~~~~~~~
-{: #discovery-pub-sub title="Group observation discovery in a Pub-Sub scenario"}
+{: #discovery-pub-sub title="Group Observation Discovery in a Pub-Sub Scenario"}

 With this information from the topic discovery step, the client can already set up its multicast address and start receiving multicast notifications for the group observation in question.
 Clients that are not directly able to listen to multicast notifications can instead rely on a proxy to do so on their behalf (see {{intermediaries}} and {{intermediaries-e2e-security}}).